Jaafar-G/ctf-writeups/RopEmporium/split.md

 Category: Binary Exploitation

 Challenge Description:
 The elements that allowed you to complete ret2win are still present, they've just been split apart.
 Find them and recombine them using a short ROP chain.
+I'll let you in on a secret: that useful string "/bin/cat flag.txt" is still present in this binary, as is a call to system().
+It's just a case of finding them and chaining them together to make the magic happen.

 Initial Analysis:
 I completed the last challenge so i knew what this one entailed except this time i knew i had to chain together instructions in order to obtain the flag.